toby1984/voxelgame/README.md

 voxelgame
 =========

-Toying around with a simple voxel engine and libgdx.
+A simple voxel engine that uses 3D simplex noise to procedurally generate an infinite,random terrain.
 You need to have a OpenGL 2.0+ compatible graphics card and appropriate drivers installed.

 To run: